 gluten free past such as brown rice, quinoa, etc.

 |Cows milk||If you can’t tolerate cow’s milk try an alternative like almond/coconut/oat/soy/rice milk (check labels, avoid sweetened)|

 |White Rice||Brown Rice, Cauliflower ‘rice’, Cauliflower & Broccoli ‘rice’, Quinoa|

 Practice Mindful Eating

-  Enjoy the occasional treat!
 Eating mindfully has been shown to promote weight loss, reduce binge eating, and improve your relationship with food.
-The following rules are also great to teach your kids:
+The following tips are also great for children:

 - Eat slowly and without distractions (such as the TV)

 - Listen to physical hunger cues and eat only until you’re 80% full